imomaikel/elitecore-app/README.md

 -   A custom widget that shows each server's status with player count and an option to join it
 -   Realtime Discord notifications when server status changes
+-   A custom widget that allows you to start, stop, or restart any server if you have permission

 ## Website